 - use brightly coloured plates and cutlery

-According to the British Dietetic Association’s paediatric group, new tastes or textures may need to be offered 16 or 17 times before your child will take them, so don’t give up too soon.
+New tastes or textures may need to be offered several times, for example 16 or 17 times before your child will take them, so don’t give up too soon.

 Vegetarian diet for children

-It's more difficult for children following a vegan diet to get all the vitamins they need.
-Therefore they should also be given supplements of vitamin B12 and riboflavin (another B vitamin).
+Children following a vegan diet should also be given supplements of vitamin B12 and riboflavin (another B vitamin).